alexzanderr/flask_web_app/static/interview.md

 			example:
 				docker build -t python:0.0.1 . (creates a python named image with version 0.0.1 from the Dockerfile located at current dir .)

-		 sudo docker run -d -p 27017-27019:27017-27019 --name mongodb mongo\n (pulls mongodb is not existent and runs it on ports bla bla )
+		 sudo docker run -d -p 27017-27019:27017-27019 --name mongodb mongo\n (pulls mongodb is not existent and runs it on ports range bla bla )